marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 ### Rules module (rules storage, engine and API)

-The Rules module implements the data model and runtime behavior specified for RF-11 (rule definition) and RF-12 (automatic evaluation).
+The Rules module implements the data model and runtime behavior for defining threshold rules and evaluating them automatically on each new metric.

 - **Domain model & persistence** (`Rule` entity + `RulesRepository`):
   - Table `rules` with fields: